-The Fitness Leadership programs prepare graduates to pursue careers in the areas of physical fitness, fitness evaluation, wellness, promotion and leadership.
+The Fitness Leadership programs prepare graduates to pursue careers in the areas of physical fitness, fitness evaluation, wellness, promotion, and leadership.
 Students will receive specialized training in one or more certifications, and be given the opportunity to gain valuable experience by completing a supervised practicum in this growing industry.
-The curriculum is rich with courses geared specifically toward preparing students to be very knowledgeable about the fitness industry and very competent in your personal skills.
-Students will not be required to repeat any training for which you have current certification.
+The curriculum is rich with courses geared specifically toward preparing students to be very knowledgeable about the fitness industry and very competent in their personal skills.
+Students will not be required to repeat any training for which they have current certification.

 The diploma program incorporates both theory and practical components.
 The theory courses, many of which are university transferable, provide the student with the background information necessary to understand the structure and function of the human body and its adaptations to exercise.
 The practicums provide an opportunity for students to develop the skills required to assess individual physical fitness levels, to formulate and deliver appropriate fitness programs, and to network with businesses in the local fitness community.
 The Personal Trainer Specialization is designed to advance professional leadership and effectiveness in promoting the fitness and wellness of the average population.

 For admission into the Fitness Leadership Diploma, an overall average of 50% in the following Alberta Education courses or equivalents is required.
 See Entrance Requirements tables for courses within groups A, B, or C.

 - Two subjects from Group A or C

 - One subject from Group A, B, C or Physical Education 30

 - AFLCA Exercise Theory**

 - Only one language other than English will be accepted

 *Math 30-2 is acceptable for admission; however, only one of Mathematics 30-1 or Mathematics 30-2 may be used for admission.